Improbable climbing walls around the world

 Magic climbing on Excalibur

-It is in Bjoeks in the Netherlands that is located a strange architecture standing in the sky.
-This giant fry is in fact a 37 meters high climbing tower with 11 meters of overhang.
-Called Excalibur, it offers routes for all levels, and especially some particularly difficult pitches with its top offset from its base.
-In order to resist the strong winds that can occur in this part of the Netherlands, located less than 20 km from the coast, the structure is attached to foundations weighing more than 500 tons.
+Bjoeks in the Netherlands is home to a strange piece of architecture rising into the sky.
+This giant French fry is in fact a 37-metre-high climbing tower with an 11-metre overhang.
+Called Excalibur, it offers routes for all levels, and some particularly difficult pitches with its top offset from its base.
+To withstand the strong winds that can blow across this part of the Netherlands, less than 20 km from the coast, the structure is suspended from foundations weighing over 500 tonnes.